jingning42/lakerskayak/source/en/index.md

 ### Kayak Trips and ACA Lessons

 We offer many types of kayaking trips and ACA lessons.
 For short-distance kayaking trips, we provide 2-hour trip, half-day trip and night kayaking trip (2 hours).
 For long-distance kayaking trips, we provide 1-day trip, 2-day camping trip and 3-day camping trip.
 For ACA lessons, there are also many choices, including half-day training, ACA Level 1, Level 2, Level 3 sea kayaking skills training and kayak roll training.
 We accept individual registration as well as group registrations.
-Please call us for more information and the price.
+Please contact us for more information and the price.

 <img src="../../images/xuanchuan3.png" width="600px">